Cardinals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have been the favorite twice in the last 10 games and lost both contests.
+- The Cardinals have played as the favorite three times over their past 10 games and lost each of those contests.

-- The Cardinals and their opponents have combined to hit the over four times in their last 10 games with a total.
+- In their last 10 games with a total, the Cardinals and their opponents have failed to hit the over five times.

+- Sportsbooks have not set a spread for any of the Cardinals' last 10 games.
+In three games in a row, St. Louis and its opponent have topped the over/under, with the average total set by sportsbooks in that span being eight runs.

 Cardinals Betting Records & Stats

-- The Cardinals have won eight of the 17 games they were favored on the moneyline this season (47.1%).
+- The Cardinals have won 44.4% of the games this season when they were favored on the moneyline (8-10).

-- St. Louis has played as moneyline favorites of -225 or shorter in only one game this season, which it lost.
+- St. Louis has played as moneyline favorites of -210 or shorter in only two games this season, which it lost both.

-- The Cardinals have a 69.2% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Cardinals have an implied win probability of 67.7%.

-- St. Louis has played in 32 games with set over/under, and have combined with opponents to go over the total 15 times (15-16-1).
+- St. Louis has combined with opponents to hit the over on the total 16 times this season for a 16-16-1 record against the over/under.

-- The Cardinals have had a spread set for just one game this season, and they did not cover.
+- The Cardinals have had a spread set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.